zhoufy20/LearningNotes/Paper-List.md

 ### *1.1.1.
 Light-enhanced osmotic energy generation with an aramid nanofiber membrane*

-==CONTENT:== Here, we utilized **aramid nanofiber (ANF) semiconductor-based membranes** to enable light-driven proton transport for osmotic energy generation.
+==CONTENT :== Here, we utilized **aramid nanofiber (ANF) semiconductor-based membranes** to enable light-driven proton transport for osmotic energy generation.
 Under unilateral illumination, the light-driven proton transport system converted light energy into electrical energy and showed wavelength- and intensity-dependent transmembrane potentials and currents.